Leet Speek, or "1337 sp33k" was this to bypass server filters on curse words.

 On a similar note, games with glitches, exploits, or just plain overpowered moves/characters that are impossible to counter are heavily abused in online games while the people who use said exploits shrug their shoulders and wonder why people are making a fuss over something everyone can easily do.

-Random Number Generator, or RNG abuse, in Pokémon games.
+Random Number Generator, or RNG abuse.
 As long as you have the right computer software, you can catch or hatch a mon with perfect stats, even a shiny one, quite easily.

 Many builds of the Shifter class from Neverwinter Nights involve taking a few residuals levels of Monk, in order to catch feats, armor class based on the wisdom modifier and competency with the unarmed shapes.
 Because only a few levels are needed, this would incur in a nasty XP multiclass penalty if you are not human or half-elf.
 Some crafty players pick elves nevertheless (whose favored class is Wizard) and essentially forget about multiclass XP penalty at druid level 5.
 Shapeshifting overrides the current race by the race of the creature, and thus the preferred class of the creature (which is the same as humans usually, that is, the class with the highest level).